quminzhi/rail-cipher/README.md

 > make down # clean rail container and release resources
 ```

-Here's an example for run cipher command in the container:
+Here's an example for running cipher command in the container:

 ```bash
 # by make up, we build, run a container, and jump into it